 Aysgarth Falls, in a wooded valley on the River Ure in Wensleydale, is one of the best known waterfalls in Yorkshire.
 It has three distinct sections – imaginatively named Upper, Middle and Lower – a short walk away from one another.

 Film buffs will be interested to know that a scene from Robin Hood: Prince of Thieves was shot here.

 Not everyone has a 100 foot waterfall in their back garden.
 And not every waterfall is accessed through a pub.
 So the privately owned Hardraw Force is unique on two counts.
-Reputedly the highest single drop in England, access to the waterfall is through the George and Dragon pub in Hardraw, close to Hawes.
+Reputedly the highest single drop in England, access to the waterfall is through the Green Dragon Inn in Hardraw, close to Hawes.